 - what great companies have in common with hedgehogs;

-- what is the true purpose of bureaucracy;
+- what is the real purpose of bureaucracy;

 - when your employees do not need motivation.

-What really lies in that gap between a great company and a mediocre one?
+What lies in that gap between a great company and a mediocre one?
 What differentiates one from another?
-The vast majority of people stick to a nearly dogmatic image of a successful company: a charismatic leader, having the most advanced technologies at his disposal and a unique product, who makes right strategic choices along the way.
+The vast majority of people stick to a nearly dogmatic image of a successful company: a charismatic leader, having the most advanced technologies at his disposal and a unique product, who makes the right strategic choices along the way.
 Jim C. Collins and the research behind his book “Good to Great: Why Some Companies Make the Leap… and Others Don’t” shift this paradigm proving it wrong.
-Key factors behind long term success turn out to be less obvious.
+The key factors behind long term success turn out to be less noticeable.

-It took five years for Collins to analyse activity of thousands of companies and finally come up with a selection of only 11 that could be considered as “great”.
+It took five years for Collins to analyze the activity of thousands of companies and finally come up with a selection of only 11 that could be considered as “great.”
 So how can a company meet the criteria of greatness?
 Jim Collins points out: shareholders dividends must be at least three times higher than the average on the market for fifteen years in a row, preceded by a long period of moderate results and even negative return.